πŸ‡³πŸ‡±

 To EU Businesses (B2B)

 When invoicing a VAT-registered business in another EU country, the reverse charge applies.
-You invoice without VAT (0%).
+You invoice without VAT — the buyer accounts for VAT in their country.

 Required invoice note